Pinkerton (album): Legacy

 Pinkertons critical standing continued to rise, and it came to be considered among Weezer's best work by fans and critics.
 In 2002, Rolling Stone readers voted it the 16th-greatest album of all time.
 In 2003, Pitchfork gave Pinkerton a perfect score and named it the 53rd-greatest album of the 1990s.
 In 2004, Rolling Stone gave it a new review, awarding it five out of five and adding it to the Rolling Stone Hall of Fame.
 Over the following years, it appeared in best-of lists by publications including Spin and Drowned in Sound.
 By August 2009, Pinkerton had sold 852,000 copies in the US and was certified gold.
 In 2016, almost 20 years after its release, Pinkerton was certified platinum for sales of over one million copies in the US.
 That year, Alana Levinson of the Guardian wrote that Pinkertons "conversational, confessional" lyrics were appropriate in the age of social media.
+In 2025, the staff of Radio X named Pinkerton one of the most disappointing follow-up albums and called it "a collection of rather mean-spirited songs".

 By 2008, Cuomo had reconsidered the album, saying: "Pinkertons great.
 It's super-deep, brave, and authentic.
 Listening to it, I can tell that I was really going for it when I wrote and recorded a lot of those songs."
 In 2010, Bell told The Aquarian Weekly: "Pinkerton has definitely taken on a life of its own and became more successful and more accepted … As an artist, you just have to do what you believe in at the time, whether it's accepted or not.
 You just have to keep going with it."
 That year, Weezer embarked on the Memories Tour, playing Blue and Pinkerton in their entirety.
-Cuomo said of the tour: "The last time we played all of those [Pinkerton] songs, they went over like a lead balloon.
-And I just remember that feeling of just total rejection.
-And then to see 5,500 people singing along to every last word through every song on the album, even the really difficult ones, was incredibly validating for me."
+Cuomo said it was "validating" to see audiences sing along to Pinkerton songs after the rejection he felt performing them in the past.